amartyabose/amartyabose.github.io/content/courses/intro-thermo-stat-mech/01-classical-mechanics/_index.md

 gave more elegant and novel geometric interpretations.
 These later developments provide essential building blocks for statistical mechanics.

-In this module, we briefly touch upon these formulations.

-## Newton's Laws of Motion
+In this module, we briefly touch upon these fundamentals.
+It is not going to be possible for us to delve into the Langrangian or Hamiltonian formalism, which is the subject matter for extensive study.
+However, we will try to put together enough basics to be able to appreciate the molecular origins of thermodynamics and statistical mechanics.